sogaiu/janet-pegdoc/README.md

 View Janet PEG information.

   -h, --help                   show this output

   -d, --doc [<peg-special>]    show doc
-  -x, --eg [<peg-special>]    show examples
   -q, --quiz [<peg-special>]   show quiz question
+  -u, --usage [<peg-special>]  show usage

   --bash-completion            output bash-completion bits --fish-completion            output fish-completion bits --zsh-completion             output zsh-completion bits --raw-all                    show all names to help completion

-With a peg-special, but no options, show docs and examples.
+With a peg-special, but no options, show docs and usages.
-If any of "integer", "string", or "struct" are specified as the "peg-special", show docs and examples about using those as PEG constructs.
+If any of "integer", "string", or "struct" are specified as the "peg-special", show docs and usages about using those as PEG constructs.

 With the `-d` or `--doc` option, show docs for specified PEG special, or if none specified, for a randomly chosen one.

-With the `-x` or `--eg` option, show examples for specified PEG special, or if none specified, for a randomly chosen one.

 With the `-q` or `--quiz` option, show quiz question for specified PEG special, or if none specified, for a randonly chosen one.

+With the `-u` or `--usage` option, show usages for specified PEG special, or if none specified, for a randomly chosen one.

 With no arguments, lists all PEG specials.